Arthur Weber (tennis)

 Arthur Weber (born 9 May 1992) is a French tennis player who plays mainly on the ITF Futures Tour and the ATP Challenger Tour.

-Weber has a career high ATP singles ranking of 303 achieved on 16 October 2023.
-He also has a career high doubles ranking of 735 achieved on 16 October 2023.
+Weber has a career high ATP singles ranking of No. 303 achieved on 16 October 2023 and a career high doubles ranking of No. 588 achieved on 30 October 2023.

-Weber has won one ATP Challenger singles title at the 2023 Zhuhai Challenger.
-He became the oldest player to win a title in his Challenger debut (31 years, eight months) and he also achieved most of his other career milestones after the age of 30.
+Weber has won one Challenger title and achieved most of his career milestones after the age of 30.

 Professional career

 2022: First ITF title

 In October, Weber won his first ITF title in Jakarta, Indonesia, defeating Thomas Fancutt in the final.

-2023: First Challenger title
+2023: Maiden Challenger title

-In August, Weber won his first Challenger title, becoming the oldest player to win in his debut, at the 2023 Zhuhai Challenger, defeating second seed Jason Jung in the final.
-At age 31, he became the fourth oldest player to win his maiden Challenger title.
+In August, Weber won his maiden Challenger title at the 2023 Zhuhai Challenger, defeating second seed Jason Jung in the final.
+At 31 years and 8 months, he became the oldest player to win in his debut Challenger tournament and also the fourth oldest player to win his maiden Challenger title.